Tresjs/tres/README.md

 </p>
 <br/>

-# Post-Processing WIP
+# Post-Processing

-> Collection of useful helpers and fully functional, ready-made abstractions for Tres
+> Collection of useful helpers and fully functional, ready-made post-processing effects for Tres

-- 💡 Build a 3D scene working only with Vue components.
+- 💡 Build your effects with Vue components only.
 - ⚡️ Powered by Vite
-- 🥰 It brings all the updated features of ThreeJS right awayregardless the version
 - 🦾 Fully Typed

-Cientos (Spanish word for "hundreds", pronounced /θjentos/ ) is is a collection of useful ready-to-go helpers and components that are not part of the core package.
-The name uses the word uses in spanish to multiply by 100, to refer to the potential reach of the package to hold a amazing abstractions.

-The postprocessing package uses three-stdlib module under the hood instead of the three/examples/jsm module.
-This means that you don't need to extend the catalogue of components using the extend method from the `core`, postprocessing does it for you.

-It just works. 💯

 ## Installation